Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ### Add Parcel Bundler

 You can use React by loading it using a `script` tag from a package repository like `unpkg`.
-However, what you'll find with most real-life React projects is they will be adding the React libraries with `npm` and usually use a code bundler such as `Webpack`, or even the Create React App starter project (which uses `Webpack` under the hood).
+However, what you find with most real-life React projects is they will be adding the React libraries with `npm` and usually use a code bundler such as `Webpack`, or even the Create React App starter project (which uses `Webpack` under the hood).

 You're going to do something similar so you get familiar with using a common means to build and run a React project.
-For this, you’re going to use `Parcel JS`.
+For this, you use `Parcel JS`.

 `Parcel JS` is a simple code bundler very much like `Webpack` but without much of the complex configuration and setup.
 In its own words `Parcel JS` is a ‘blazing fast, zero-config web application bundler’.